Stephanie Howell

 Teachers in classrooms across the country are confronting unprecedented behavioral challenges that have intensified since the pandemic.
-Nearly half of all educators report significantly worsened student behavior compared to pre-pandemic levels, creating daily obstacles to effective teaching and learning.
+According to the EdWeek Research Center's nationally representative survey of educators, 48% of teachers, school leaders, and district leaders reported that students' behavior was significantly worse in fall 2024 compared to pre-pandemic behavior, creating daily obstacles to effective teaching and learning.

 AI for classroom behavior management